xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ACTIVATE.NEXT   Switches to the next window, or switches to the next sheet in a workbook
+ACTIVATE.NEXT&nbsp;&nbsp;&nbsp;Switches to the next window, or switches to the next sheet in a workbook

-ACTIVATE.PREV   Switches to the previous window, or switches to the previous sheet in a workbook
+ACTIVATE.PREV&nbsp;&nbsp;&nbsp;Switches to the previous window, or switches to the previous sheet in a workbook

-DOCUMENTS   Returns the names of the specified open workbooks
+DOCUMENTS&nbsp;&nbsp;&nbsp;Returns the names of the specified open workbooks

-FREEZE.PANES   Freezes the panes of a window so that they do not scroll
+FREEZE.PANES&nbsp;&nbsp;&nbsp;Freezes the panes of a window so that they do not scroll

-ON.WINDOW   Runs a macro when you switch to a window
+ON.WINDOW&nbsp;&nbsp;&nbsp;Runs a macro when you switch to a window

-SPLIT   Splits a window
+SPLIT&nbsp;&nbsp;&nbsp;Splits a window

-WINDOWS   Returns the names of all open windows
+WINDOWS&nbsp;&nbsp;&nbsp;Returns the names of all open windows

-WORKBOOK.SELECT   Select a sheet in a workbook
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Select a sheet in a workbook

 Return to [top](#A)